VictorGugug/M.E/README.md

 # ZarXP

-A functional recreation of Windows XP for the web featuring pixel-perfect design based on the Luna visual style.
+A functional recreation of Windows XP for the web featuring "pixel-perfect" (kinda) design based on the Luna visual style.

 ## Features